runnndmc/eloquent-js/functions.md

 A return statement determines what value the function returns.
 If you have a return keyword with no value after it the function will return *undefined*

-*Parameters* to a functiom act as regular bindings except their initial values are given by the caller of the function.
+*Parameters* to a function act as regular bindings except their initial values are given by the caller of the function.

 ## Bindings and Scope